CLICK IMAGE TO ENLARGE (+)

 Cold-forming zinc phosphates are used to facilitate drawing, cold heading, stamping or extruding of the basis metal.
 These phosphate coatings are designed to retain lubricants under severe conditions of heat and pressure during deformation.
 The use of the phosphate coating allows increased tool life, faster drawing speeds and more severe reductions of the basis metal.

 A grain-refining pre-dip is often used prior to manganese phosphating to ensure a controlled microfinish.
-A typical manganese phosphate bath is charged at 10% by volume and operated at 195–205°F. Coating weights in excess of 1,500 mg/ft2 are achieved in heavy manganese phosphate baths.
-Newer formulations allow for lower operating temperatures and less concentration, but overall coating weight is sacrificed.
+A typical manganese phosphate bath is charged at 10 percent by volume and operated at 195–205°F. Coating weights in excess of 1,500 mg/ft2 are achieved in heavy manganese phosphate baths.
+Newer formulations allow for lower operating temperatures and less con-centration, but coating weight is sacrificed.

 The balance of the bath concentration (total acid) when compared with the bath activity (free acid) is critical to control crystal size and coating uniformity.
 A ratio of 5.5–6:5.1 is recommended and maintained with additions of manganese carbonate.
 High iron content in the bath can be lowered by treatment with hydrogen peroxide.